La Romanée

 La Romanée (/fr/) is an Appellation d'origine contrôlée (AOC) and Grand Cru vineyard for red wine in the Côte de Nuits subregion of Burgundy, with Pinot noir as the main grape variety.
 It is situated within the commune of Vosne-Romanée and is a monopole of the winery Comte Liger-Belair.
-La Romanée borders on Romanée-Conti downslope in the east, the premier cru Aux Reignots upslope in the west, La Grande Rue in the south, and Richebourg in the north.
+La Romanée borders Romanée-Conti downslope in the east, the premier cru Aux Reignots upslope in the west, La Grande Rue in the south, and Richebourg in the north.
 The AOC was created in 1936.

 Geology

 Comprising an area of just 0.845 ha, La Romanée is the smallest Grand Cru in Burgundy and the smallest AOC in France.
 Bazin reported: "The slope is more marked (12%), the soil less clayey than La Romanée-Conti.
 A rendzina resting on Premeaux limestone and oolite, with brown calcareous soil in the upper part.
 Little soil, pebbly."
 The soil structure is similar to Romanée-Conti, a fine sand-clay mixture "feeble in the sand fraction, mixed with pebbles, based on a friable Prémeaux limestone.
 The depth of surface soil is much less" according to Clive Coates.